-NOTEBOOK: Every project should have a notebook, a detailed written record of the scientific study.
-The contents display the student's use of the scientific method.
-Among its contents should be an Abstract, Introduction, (or, in the case of engineering and computer projects, a Statement of Goals), Methods (showing sufficient repetition of tests/experiments), Results(tables, figures, raw data)., Discussion, Conclusion, References and Materials.
-Additional sections may include Hypothesis, Background Information, Nomenclature, Statistical Analysis and other topics specific to the individual project.
+Every project should have a notebook, a detailed written record of the scientific study.
+The contents should be specific and concise and should display the student's use of the scientific method.
+Among its contents should be an Abstract, Hypothesis (or, in the case of engineering and computer projects, a Statement of Goals), Procedures (showing sufficient repetition of tests/experiments), Results, Conclusions, Recommendations, Bibliography and Appendix (tables, figures, raw data).
+Additional sections may include an Introduction, Background Information, Nomenclature, Statement of Theory, Statistical Analysis and other topics specific to the individual project.
 Although you will not be able to thoroughly examine every notebook, you will find it helpful to check the contents at least briefly.

+DISPLAY/BACKBOARD

-DISPLAY/BACKBOARD: The display is essentially a compromise of content versus time.
+The display is essentially a compromise of content versus time.
 Ideally, it should stand on its own, describing the major elements of the project and should be easily read from 3 feet away.
 If logically and neatly organized, it should require no more than sixty seconds reading time.
 While appropriate graphs, photographs, illustrations and equipment displays are encouraged, gimmicks (e.g., flashing lights) are not.
 If, after reviewing the display, you feel confused rather than hungry for more, it has not served its primary purpose - but keep in mind that it is only a small part of the overall project.

-INTERVIEW WITH THE EXHIBITOR: A genuine interest in the student's work, coupled with the determination to make judging a positive learning experience, is a good formula to use here.
+INTERVIEW WITH THE EXHIBITOR

+A genuine interest in the student's work, coupled with the determination to make judging a positive learning experience, is a good formula to use here.